Quickstart Guide to Military Space-A Flights

 Within 24 hours of your target flight’s Roll Call, go to the terminal and speak with the staff to mark yourself present.

-You should also bring a copy of your signup e-mail in case the terminal does not have you in their system.
+When marking yourself present, you should also bring a copy of your signup e-mail in case the terminal does not have you in their system.
 Most terminals will accept your e-mail as proof of your sign-up date and time.

 You must mark yourself present before Roll Call starts.
 As long as you have signed up in advance, there is no advantage to marking yourself present earlier than other passengers.